anyu87/CloudRouterDemo/README.md

 This is a conceptual Demo Scenario that will help you to bring highly available and secured connectivity with dynamic routing between Cloud and On-Prem using regular Internet circuits.

->Key idea of this scenario based on limitations coming from On-Prem side which as two Internet circuits (Main and Backup where Backup is the `Radio Bridge`)
+>Key idea of this scenario based on limitations coming from On-Prem side which has two Internet circuits (Main and Backup where Backup is the `Radio Bridge`)

 The materials from this repository will help you quickly build from the scratch the following network topology: